ibm-cloud-docs/dl/order-nsp.md

       Speeds greater than 1 Gbps require 10 Gbps service from the client's carrier and equipment.
 If you intend to upgrade the speed for this gateway, select 2 Gbps to start with; otherwise, you cannot upgrade to a higher speed on this gateway.
       {: tip}

    1. Choose the cross-connect router available at the selected location for this direct link.
+You can't modify this router after provisioning.
+Some routers can be disabled based on their support for the MACsec feature and the decisions made regarding its use.

+   1. Choose the support level of MACsec that you want for this direct link.
+The available capabilities depend on the ports available on the selected cross-connect router.
+The options are:

+      * **Require MACsec** - Enforce the use of MACsec, which cannot be disabled after provisioning.

+         **Require MACsec** allows you to edit MACsec configuration, but you can’t remove this feature.
+         {: note}

+      * **Enable/disable MACsec** - Optionally, enable or disable MACsec either during or after the provisioning of this direct link.
+After MACsec is enabled, you can activate or deactivate this feature.

+      * **No MACsec** - Exclude this direct link from using MACsec.
+MACsec can't be enabled during or after provisioning.

+         **Warning: You can’t use or enable MACsec on this direct link, nor can you select a router that supports only MACsec.**

 1. In the Billing section, select **Metered** or **Unmetered**.
 Metered pricing means paying only for what you use.
 Unmetered is unlimited access, for a predicable, monthly fee. {: #dl-dedicated-bgp}
 1. In the BGP section, complete the following information: